ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 ```

 Enable `icinga` features and modules.
 The `icingacli module enable monitoring`
-enables the monitoring.
-This is needed to display the dashboard in
+enables monitoring.
+This is needed to display the dashboard in [Icingaweb2].
-[Icingaweb2].

 ```bash
 icinga2 feature enable command ido-mysql